IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2023-08-06-a-covid-chronicle.md

 ## A citizen scientist

 A day later, I decided this might be a good opportunity to chronicle the progression of the disease, and collect some actual data.
 I started recording my temperature, and the medicines I took.
-We've had a spike in citizen journalism with the advent of the internet, it would be nice to also have a spike in the number of citizen scienctists!
+We've had a spike in citizen journalism with the advent of the internet, it would be nice to also have a spike in the number of citizen scientists!
 Here's a quick graph of what the five days battling with the fever looked like.
 By day 6, I was fever-free.

 ![A graph of COVID temperatures vs time](/assets/images/covidTemps.png)